bbauska/W3Cx-3of5/README.md

 Performance is  good and animation is generally very smooth, since most Web browsers (mobile and desktop) support hardware acceleration.

 <b>Note</b>: 3D drawing using the WebGL API is also possible in a &lt;canvas&gt;, but will not be covered in this course.
-For the most curious among you, please have a look at the two popular libraries for doing 3D drawing/animation in a &lt;canvas&gt;: [BabylonJS](https://www.babylonjs.com/) and [ThreeJS](https://threejs.org/).
+For the most curious among you, please have a look at the two popular libraries for doing 3D drawing/animation in a &lt;canvas&gt;: <a href="https://www.babylonjs.com/">BabylonJS</a> and <a href="https://threejs.org/">ThreeJS</a>.

 <h4>External resources</h4>